 Yashicamat 124G camera review

-If you want to get into medium format photography and use a good camera, then the Yashicamat 124G is probably one of the cheapest options for you to buy and get very good results.
-The Yashicamat 124G is a 6×6 TLR camera that was produced in the 1970’s and came with an in-built light meter, which is great if you’re stepping into medium format photography for the first time.
+If you want to get into medium format photography and use a good camera, then the Yashicamat 124G is probably one of the cheapest options to buy and get very good results.
+The Yashicamat 124G is a 6×6 TLR camera that was produced in the 1970s and came with an in-built light meter, which is great if you’re stepping into medium format photography for the first time.

-This was my first medium format camera and I loved using it.
+This was my first medium-format camera, and I loved using it.
 There are just so many good things about this camera.
-The Yashicamat 124G is made out of metal and is well constructed, it feels solid but it is not too heavy compared to other medium format cameras.
-The best thing about the Yashicamat 124G is that it is relatively small and does not take up too much space in your bag so carrying it around is a breeze.
+The Yashicamat 124G is made out of metal and is well-constructed.
+It feels solid, but it is not too heavy compared to other medium-format cameras.
+The best thing about the Yashicamat 124G is that it is relatively small and does not take up too much space in your bag, so carrying it around is a breeze.

 The left-hand side of the camera has the focus dial, the battery compartment, and a cold shoe for flash.
-The focus dial is nice and dampened so focusing precisely on your target is easy as long as you have a good eye.
+The focus dial is nice and dampened, so focusing precisely on your target is easy as long as you have a good eye.
 More on focusing later.
 The camera also has strap lugs on the top of each side to attach a camera strap, if you desire one.

 The circle next to the camera’s name is the light meter sensor.
-The light meter works by lining up the red indicator in the yellow wrench looking indicator.
-It is fairly simple and you can get the correct exposure quickly.
-These are old cameras and their light meters can be inaccurate but mine worked flawlessly.
-I never had problems with the exposure with this camera but I did often have trouble with stopping down the lens enough to get a correct exposure because of the limited shutter speed
+The light meter works by lining up the red indicator in the yellow wrench-looking indicator.
+It is fairly simple, and you can get the correct exposure quickly.
+These are old cameras, and their light meters can be inaccurate, but mine worked flawlessly.
+I never had problems with the exposure with this camera, but I did often have trouble with stopping down the lens enough to get a correct exposure because of the limited shutter speed.

 .